The Eli Broad College of Business and The Eli Broad Graduate School of Management Department of Marketing Graduate Study

 Requirements for the Master of Science Degree in Marketing Research

 The Master of Science degree in Marketing Research is available under Plan B (non-thesis).
+Students must complete an internship in the summer session.
 A total of 34 credits is required for the degree.
 The student’s program of study must be approved by the program director.

 All of the following courses:

 Advanced Marketing Research